agusl88/pgpool-plugins-for-munin/README.md

     # install -o root -m 0755 ./pgpool2_connections /usr/share/munin/plugins
     # ln -s /usr/share/munin/plugins/pgpool2_connections /etc/munin/plugins/

-#### Install dependencies

-*pgpool2_connections* is written in Perl and uses __IPC::Cmd__ module.
-The module is a core module from Perl 5.9.4.
-Please install the module like following command when the module is not installed in your system.

-    # cpanm IPC::Cmd
-    # perldoc -l IPC::Cmd
-    /usr/share/perl5/IPC/Cmd.pm

-OR

-    # perl -MCPAN -e 'IPC::Cmd'

 ## Configuration and Run

 ### Edit plugin config file